Branston Church of England Infant Academy

 Our PE days are Tuesday and Thursday.
 Please can all children arrive in school wearing their PE kit on these days.

-Our topic this term is Fossil Hunters.
-The children will learn about Mary Anning: they will discover who she was, what she unearthed on the Lyme Regis coastline and why she is still such a leading light in science today.
+Our topic this term is Amazing Africa!
+The children will be learning about the African continent: they will be comparing specific places in Africa with Branston, exploring the human and physical geographical features and climate.
 The Big Question which we will be focusing on this term is:

 Our School Value